-Problem: Possible Cause: Don't Call for Service Until You: Main Burners Will Not Start The receiver is turned to "OFF" The remote control is not working correctly No Propane in Tank Turn the receiver switch to "ON" See the remote control instructions Check Tank Level Heater Beeps The power backup batteries are dead (heater will beep once repeatedly) Replace the batteries (see page 39) ("Beep") The heater encountered an error when trying to start (heater beeps 3 times repeatedly) Make sure gas is turned on.
-Turn heater off for 5 seconds (make sure standing pilot is off) - then turn back on. and the second The heater encountered a pilot error (heater beeps 2 times repeatedly) Contact your dealer if this occurs.
-Thermostat Does Not The receiver is turned to "OFF" Turn the receiver switch to "ON" Work The thermostat is set too low Check thermostat Heater Will Not Distribute Heat The heater is not getting electricity Check the breaker switch Let the heater burn for at least 15 minutes Flames Are Too Blue The heater has just been started This is normal - see "Starting the Heater for the First Time" Improper air shutter adjustment Adjust Air Shutter - contact your dealer Flames Are Too Short (Under 6") The flame height may be turned too low Turn the flame height to "HI" - See "Adjusting the Flame Height" Thin Layer of Soot The logs or coals are placed incorrectly See "Log Set Installation" Covers the Glass Improper air shutter adjustment Adjust Air Shutter - contact your dealer
+Problem: Possible Cause: Don't Call for Service Until You: Main Burners Will Not The receiver is turned to "OFF" The remote control is not working correctly Turn the receiver switch to "ON" See the remote control instructions Start No Propane in Tank Check Tank Level Receiver Beeps The power backup batteries are dead (heater will beep once repeatedly) Replace the batteries (see page 40) "Beep" The heater encountered an error when trying to start (heater beeps 3 times repeatedly) Make sure gas is turned on.
+Turn heater off for 5 seconds (make sure standing pilot is off) - then turn back on.
+The heater encountered a pilot error (heater beeps 2 times repeatedly) Contact your dealer if this occurs.
+Thermostat Does Not The receiver is turned to "OFF" Turn the receiver switch to "ON" Work The thermostat is set too low Check thermostat Heater Will Not The heater is not getting electricity Check the breaker switch Distribute Heat The heater is not up to temperature Let the heater burn for at least 15 minutes Flames Are Too Blue The heater has just been started This is normal - see "Starting the Heater for the First Time" Improper air shutter adjustment Adjust Air Shutter - contact your dealer Flames Are Too Short (Under 6") The flame height may be turned too low Turn the flame height to "HI" - See "Adjusting the Flame Height" Thin Layer of Soot The logs or coals are placed incorrectly See "Log Set Installation" Covers the Glass Improper air shutter adjustment Adjust Air Shutter - contact your dealer